johanoh/redemption_app/readme.md

 rails s
 ```

-To setup and run the frontend run the following commands
+To set up and run the frontend run the following commands
 ```bash
 cd frontend
 npm install